 This collaborative effort between IALA and IHO ensures that the S-100 standard meets the evolving needs of the maritime community and supports the broader goals of e-Navigation.

 The current edition of S-100 includes a section for online data exchange.
 IHO is actively working to refine S-100 to incorporate the concept of online communications.
-The initial challenges raised during the testing of the first proposal, contributed by IALA have been addressed.
+The initial challenges identified during the testing of the first proposal, contributed by IALA, have been addressed.

 As the S-100 standard becomes increasingly important for exchanging maritime information, it is essential to ensure the secure, reliable, and efficient exchange of S-100 data.
 Standardizing a common Web Service interface (based on IP technology) for the exchange of S-100-based products will enable greater technical interoperability, allowing

 the same service interface to be used for information exchange, regardless of operational use, and making it common for various Maritime Services.
-As a result, IALA is actively working on developing a guideline for S-100-based Web Services, known as G1157 Web Service-Based S-100 Data Exchange.
+As a result, IALA has completed the formulation of a guideline for S-100-based Web Services, known as G1157 Web Service-Based S-100 Data Exchange.
 The guideline offers a general introduction to the topic and an overview of existing standardization and guidance documents.

+IALA and IHO are actively formulating the S-125 product specification, which is the data product specification for maritime navigation assistance services.
+This data can be used as a Nautical Publication Information Overlay (NPIO) within an Electronic Chart Display and Information Systems (ECDIS).

+IALA and S-200

+IALA has collaborated closely with IHO and other organizations to establish product specifications in its respective areas of responsibility, particularly in AtoNs and VTS.
+To oversee this domain, IALA has created a supervisory structure, as outlined in IALA Guideline G1087, and has been granted the numbering series S-201 to S-299 through IHO approval.
+IALA focuses on creating guidelines and recommendations for S-200 and services to promote technical interoperability, harmonization, and the secure, reliable, and efficient exchange of maritime information.
+Consequently, IALA participates in the development and testing of new proposals for S-200, addressing any issues or challenges that may arise.

+IALA has begun developing S-100 compliant product specification for the S-200 domain to meet the requirements of product specifications for developing and implementing maritime services (MS) in the context of e-Navigation.
+IALA has completed the specifications of the S-201 series products, which have been registered with IHO GI and are now in the usage stage.
+S-201 provides a common structure for describing the position, characteristics, operational status and maintenance information of AtoNs.
+It also supports metadata such as power supply, moorings, fixing methods, and equipment types, allowing for comprehensive management of marine aids to navigation assets.

 CYBER SECURITY